 - By September 11, the Election Committee will distribute to nominees election packets containing bylaws, policies, articles of incorporation, committee responsibility list, detailed election schedule, and a statement confirming that the nominee has read the bylaws and policies and agrees to serve in accordance with them if elected.

-- By 5:00 PM on the Friday following the Community Meeting (September 13), signed statements from nominees are due, as well as a 50-word (maximum) statement from each nominee for publication in the October newsletter and on the website.
+- By 5:00 PM on the Friday following the Community Meeting (September 13), signed statements from nominees are due, as well as a picture of each nominee and 50-word (maximum) statement from each nominee for publication in the October newsletter and on the website.
 Statements longer than 50 words (as counted by Microsoft Word) will be truncated after the fiftieth word when published.

 - October 14 at the Community Meeting, nominees or their representatives may speak on their qualifications for three minutes.
 They will also draw for ballot positions at the beginning of the meeting.